 Dutch Gable Roof

-A traditional hip roof consists of four equal-length slopes that meet to form a simple ridge.
-There are variations, though, such as a half-hip that features two shorter sides with eaves.
+A traditional hip roof is made of four equal-length slopes that meet to form a simple ridge.
+There are variations, but the most common one features two shorter sides with eaves.

-The Louvre Museum in Paris is an excellent example of the mansard roof, which takes its classic shape from French architecture.
-This four-sided design with double slopes has very steep lower slopes, which can be flat or curved and is seen in French architecture.
+In the Louvre Museum, you can see an excellent example of a mansard roof.
+This four-sided design with double slopes has very steep lower slopes that may be flat or curved and is seen in French architecture.

-Although the mansard roof originated in France, it quickly became popular in the United States.
-The style lets homeowners make full use of the upper story with an abundance of interior attic space and multiple windows, and it looks especially appealing when dormers are added.
+The mansard roof may be a French invention, but it has quickly become popular in the United States.
+The style lets homeowners make full use of their upper story with an abundance of interior attic space and multiple windows – which looks especially appealing when dormers are added for even more headroom!